fayas1290/ESXI-Lab/README.md

-# Installing VMware ESXI On An HPE Proliant Server
+# Installing VMware ESXI On An HPE Proliant Server And Installing Firmware In VMware ESXI

 To begin with, delete previously configured arrays from the sever on System Utilities by going into System Configuration > selecting the appropriate storage controller > Array Configuration > Manage Array > select the Array to delete > Delete Array > Submit Changes
 <br>